fp7mplane/protocol-ri/doc/draft-trammell-mplane-protocol.md

 ### Exception

 An __exception__ is sent from a client to a component or from a component to a client to signal an exceptional condition within the infrastructure itself.
-They are not meant to signal exceptional conditions within a measurement performed by a component; see {{#error-handling-in-mplane-workflows}} for more.
+They are not meant to signal exceptional conditions within a measurement performed by a component; see {{error-handling-in-mplane-workflows}} for more.
 An exception contains only two sections: an optional __token__ referring back to the message to which the exception is related (if any), and a __message__ section containing free-form, preferably human readable information about the exception.

 ### Envelope